paperless-ngx/paperless-ngx/docs/index.rst

     that's fully tested and production ready.
 *   See :ref:`this note <utilities-encyption>` about GnuPG encryption in paperless-ng.
+*   Paperless is now integrated with a
+    :ref:`task processing queue <setup-task_processor>` that tells you at a glance when and why something is not working.
 *   The :ref:`changelog <paperless_changelog>` contains a detailed list of all changes in paperless-ng.